 I do try to sleep for as much of my flight as I can.
 (And honestly, this is just as much to not be awake and suffering, as it is to arrive fresh and ready to explore).

 3Relaxing Aromatherapy for Flight Anxiety

 Aromatherapy can be a simple but effective remedy for travel anxiety.
 Calming scents like lavender and frankincense help to quiet the mind and distract from your surroundings.
 Aromatherapy is a staple of my travel toiletry kit.

 And if you already have an aromatherapy routine at home, the scents can provide a very real sense of safety, familiarity and routine.
 Just be sparing and keep in mind that your seatmates may not appreciate going overboard with strong scents.

 This last remedy is a little more high-tech, but it’s been so helpful for me.

 With the engine hum and ambient noise, it can be difficult to sleep or even relax on a plane.
 And when I’m feeling anxious, I over-analyze EVERY perfectly normal plane sound.
-Sound familiar?
+Does your anxiety peak during plane take off and landing too?
 Trying to ignore all the sounds around you may be asking too much of your brain.
 Instead, just shut it all out.

 After finally giving up on earbuds (do they hurt anyone else’s ears?), I invested in a pair of nice noise cancelling headphones.
 I hoped that they’d make flying a more pleasant experience, but was still amazed when all the bustle around me just fell away.
-I feel a little more “alone” even in cramped quarters; just me and my relaxing playlist.
+I feel a little more “alone” even in claustrophobia inducing plane seats; just me and my relaxing playlist.
 As a bonus, they also help me to stay asleep a little longer on planes.

 The Sony pair that I use and love is linked above, but here’s some additional options: